-Income tax expense consists of current and deferred income taxes.
-Income tax expense is recognized in the consolidated statements of income and comprehensive income.
+Provision for income tax consists of current and deferred income taxes.
+Provision for income tax expense is recognized in the consolidated statements of income and comprehensive income.

 Current income tax expense is the expected income taxes payable on the taxable income for the year, using tax rates enacted or substantively enacted at year-end, adjusted for amendments to income taxes payable with regards to previous years.